Real World Training for Real Life Results

 The honest answer is: No.

 Group classes are artificial.
 They simulate a "classroom" environment that doesn't exist in your daily life.
-Often, they are too chaotic for learning (over-arousal) or too sterile for real-world proofing.
+Often, they are too chaotic for learning and safe socialization (over-arousal) or too sterile for real-world proofing.

 We do it differently:

-• The "Driving School" Rule: We start in the "Empty Parking Lot” (just your dog) to build the engine and the brakes, not in rush hour traffic (group class).
+• The "Driving School" Rule: We start in the "Empty Parking Lot” (just your dog) to build the skills, not in rush hour traffic (group class).
+Then your dog will meet appropriate, safe, dogs/puppies one-on-one for socialization in real world situations, instead of having your puppy overwhelmed in a group.

 • Field Trips: We take the training on the road.
 We meet at hardware stores, parks, and vet clinics.
 We train in the actual environments where you need your dog to listen.